Felraine/AppDev-Elective-Project/README.md

 10. Change password to password for your mysql
 11. Create "taskify_db" connection in mysql and then create "taskify_db" database in mysql
 12. Type in terminal "npm run dev"

+## THINGS TO NOTE:

+1. Every time you pull, make sure to change password in application.properties